agentcontest/massim_2018/documents/scenario.md

 --- | --- | ---
 0 | Facility | The name of a facility the agent wants to move to.

+Note: Names of _ResourceNodes_ are not allowed, as they are not common knowledge.

 No | Parameter | Meaning
 --- | --- | ---
 0 | latitude | The latitude of the agent's desired destination.